 - Use the "crop" tool to crop the article in which you're interested and then save it as a new file (I usually include the newspaper title and date in the file name).

-- If you're running Windows Vista or Windows 7, make it easier on yourself and use the Snipping Tool instead!
+- If you're running Windows Vista, 7 or 8, make it easier on yourself and use the Snipping Tool instead!